dlr-eoc/ukis-frontend-libraries/projects/schematics/README.md

 ```

 ---
-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics.
+The files are only used internally and should not be considered as part of the public API!

 ### Testing